Estate Planning

 - Long-term care planning

 1. You have no plan in place.
-If you don’t have a will or a trust, the state of Colorado has written a will for you.
-Will this one size-fits-all plan, that doesn’t really fit anyone, work for your family?
+If you don’t have a will or a trust, the state of Colorado will write a will for you.
+Will this one-size-fits-all plan that doesn’t really fit anyone in particular work for your family?
 Will your estate be subject to litigation in order to decide who gets your property?
+Crafting a comprehensive estate plan avoids complications.

 2. You have minor children.
-If anyone whom you wish to leave money is under the age of 21, they will be unable to inherit your money in Colorado without the court appointing a conservator to make decisions for the minor.
+If anyone to whom you wish to leave money is under the age of 21, they will be unable to inherit your money in Colorado without the court appointing a conservator to make decisions for the minor.
 If this occurs, court costs can eat up a lot of a child’s inheritance.
 There is also the issue that money the minor may need to live on will be tied up for a lengthy period of time.
-And finally, the children will receive the money at age 21, which can be the worst possible time to give a child a large sum of money.
-We can also help you with guardianship issues related to minors involved in the probate process.
-The probate attorneys in our firm are routinely appointed as guardians ad litem by the courts or requested to hold this position by family members.
+And, finally, the children will receive the money at the age of 21, which can be the worst possible time to give a child a large sum of money.
+Our lawyers can help you sort out the details and also assist you with guardianship issues related to minors involved in the probate process.
+Our probate attorneys are routinely appointed as guardians ad litem by the courts or requested to hold this position by family members.

-4. You or a close family member is over age 45, terminally ill, has failing health or may become incapacitated.
-If you, or a close family member, are older than age 45 or are terminally ill or incapacitated, you will not be able to make decisions on your behalf or unless you plan ahead.
-If you have not dictated who can make decisions for you and when they can make the decisions for you, you are again doomed to the court making that decision for you.
+4. You or a close family member is over the age of 45, is terminally ill, has failing health or may become incapacitated.
+If you or a close family member is older than age 45 or are terminally ill or incapacitated, you may not be able to make decisions on your behalf later on unless you plan ahead.
+If you have not dictated who can make decisions for you and when they can make the decisions for you, you, again, will be doomed to the court making that decision for you.

 5. Either you or your spouse has children from a previous marriage.
-When spouses have children by a previous marriage, one spouse’s children may get left out, or conflict may arise between step-spouse and the stepchildren, between the children, or between the parents.
+When spouses have children from a previous marriage, one spouse’s children may get left out, or conflict may arise between the step-spouse and stepchildren, between the children, or between the parents.

 6. You are self-employed or own rental property.
-If you are self-employed or have rental property, keep in mind that there is significant time delay before a personal representative is appointed to care for rental property or your business in your absence.
+If you are self-employed or have rental property, keep in mind that there will be a significant time delay before a personal representative will be appointed to care for your rental property or business in your absence.
 Essentially, there will be a period of time when your rental property and/or business has to go on autopilot.

 7. You have a child who may not be responsible or is married to someone who may not be responsible.
 Do you have inheritance protection for a child who may be subjected to a spendthrift spouse, divorce, lawsuits, creditors or bankruptcy?
-Do you have a child who has a problem with shopping impulse control?
+Do you have a child who has a problem maintaining shopping impulse control?
 If so, there is a way that you can control and minimize this risk through proper planning.
-Keep in mind that the average inheritance, regardless of size, is completely spent within 18 months of receipt.
+Keep in mind that the average inheritance – regardless of size – is completely spent within 18 months of receipt.

 8. You have an IRA or a 401(k) account.
-Retirement accounts are almost never coordinated with an individual’s estate plan, which could result in a tax problem.
-It is important to put the planning in place to ensure that these plans continue to grow tax deferred for future generations to come.
+Retirement accounts are rarely coordinated with an individual’s estate plan, which can result in tax problems.
+It is important to put the planning in place to ensure that these plans continue to grow tax-deferred for future generations to come.

 10. You have a disabled child or are responsible for a dependent adult.
 Disabled children and dependent adults require special planning to ensure that they are not going to lose any public assistance or benefits that they are currently receiving.